roghuchi/GitLab/README.md

 # Gitlab py scripts
-The code can be used to gather the list of GitHub groups/projects and the permissions of the users in those groups/projects. group/projects are saved in an Excel file
+The code can be used to gather the list of GitHub groups/projects and the permissions of the users in those groups/projects. group/projects are saved in an Excel file.
+It can also be used to do other things :)

 # Requirements